 We apply a commercial approach to our decision making and our efficient operating model which sees us procuring services from Midlands Rural Housing helps us to focus our attention on the activities that support the achievement of our corporate objectives.

-We delivered strong performance against the key measures in the Sector Scorecard during the year and our key highlights include:
+We delivered strong performance against the key measures in the Sector Scorecard during the year but it should be noted that all indicators have been negatively influenced as a result of increased costs.